 Paginated reports, on the other hand, are designed to be printed.
 Read a comparison of Power BI reports and paginated reports for details.

 Template apps are designed to be distributed publicly, often in Microsoft AppSource.
 You build an app, and with little or no coding, you can deploy it to any Power BI customer.
 Your customers connect to their own data and instantiate their own accounts.
 Read more about Power BI template apps.

 Let's face it, some people are more skilled at creating high-quality, well-designed data models in their reports.
 Maybe you're that person.
 Your whole organization can benefit from using the same well-designed data models.
-Shared datasets fill that role.
+Shared semantic models fill that role.
 When you create a report with a data model that everyone should use, you can save that report to the Power BI service and give the right people permission to use it.
-Then they can build their reports on your dataset.
+Then they can build their reports on your semantic model.
 That way, everyone is basing their reports on the same data, and seeing the same "version of the truth."

-Read more about creating and using shared datasets.
+Read more about creating and using shared semantic models.

 Dataflows are a self-service way to unify data from disparate sources and prepare it for modeling.
 Analysts create dataflows to ingest, transform, integrate, and enrich big data.
 They create and manage dataflows in workspaces in the Power BI service.
 Read about self-service data prep with dataflows.

 Considerations and limitations

 - You can't share reports from Power BI Report Server.
 Instead, you can create subscriptions for yourself or others.

 - Create and publish an app in Power BI